-The above environmentally benign synthesis of catechol and adipic acid uses D-glucose (a nontoxic and a renuable resource) as the starting material.
+The above environmentally benign synthesis of catechol and adipic acid uses D-glucose (a non-toxic and a renuable resource) as the starting material.
 Also the synthesis is conducted in water instead of organic solvents.
 The reaction can also be used to stop at either catechol stage or at the adipic acid stage by using another genetically altered E. coli.
-It may be appropriate to say that in the above synthesis, use of unmodified E. coli gives the amino acids, L-phenylalanine, L-tyrosine and L-tryptophan via the formation of shikimic acid from dehydroshikimic acid.
+It may be appropriate to say that in

-PART B (2 Mark Questions)
+PART B ( 2 Mark Questions)